-The coefficient on Post-1999, $\gamma_p$ , is negative, and statistically significant in all specifications.
-The estimates imply that non-refugee immigrants were 1.54 to 3.17 percentage points less likely to remain in their first commuting zone for thirteen years if they arrived after 1999.
+The coefficient on Post-1999, $\gamma_p$ , is negative across all specifications.
+The estimates imply that non-refugee immigrants were 1.5 to 3.2 percentage points less likely to remain in their first commuting zone for thirteen years if they arrived after 1999.
 To interpret this effect, recall that in this specification we omit immigrants whose first commuting zone was Copenhagen.
-The trend of leaving the first commuting zone may reflect the increasing attractiveness of the Copenhagen area relative to the rest of Denmark in recent years as reflected by the growing share of overall Danish population living in Copenhagen.
+The trend of leaving the first commuting zone may reflect the increasing attractiveness of the Copenhagen area relative to the rest of Denmark during the sample period as reflected by the growing share of overall Danish population living in Copenhagen.

-Our coefficient of interest, $\beta{dd}$ , the interaction between the refugee and post-policy indicators, is positive, statistically significant in three of our four specifications, and relatively large.
-We estimate this coefficient to be 4.79 percentage points in our preferred specification under Column (2).
+Our coefficient of interest, $\beta{dd}$ , the interaction between the refugee and post-policy indicators, is positive, statistically significant at a conventional five-percent significance level in three of our four specifications, and relatively large.
+We estimate this coefficient to be 4.8 percentage points at in our preferred specification under Column (2).
 We obtain similar estimates in the other specifications, except for the specification truncating the data from 1997 with controls where our estimate is lower at 2.19 percentage points and not statistically significant.
 In words, the 1999 policy change caused refugees to be two to five percentage points more likely to be observed in their settlement location thirteen years after receiving their visas.
-To put the magnitude of our difference-in-difference estimate in perspective, we note that the unconditional probability that a refugee is observed in his initial location after thirteen years is 51.7%.
+To put the magnitude of our difference-in-differences estimate in perspective, we note that the unconditional probability that a refugee is observed in his initial location after thirteen years is 51.7%.
 Based on our preferred specification, the policy caused a 9.3% increase of the baseline likelihood of staying thirteen years.